v3ceban/nvchad-config/README.md

 - Uses [php-cs-fixer](https://github.com/PHP-CS-Fixer/PHP-CS-Fixer) for formatting
 - Requires PHP: `sudo dnf install php`
 - Requires .git to run linting server
-- To create .git run: `git init` in the root of the project
+- To create .git run `git init` in the root of the project

 ### Lua